sandyby/PostCode/README.md

 When you extract this folder, make sure that there are a PostCode/ folder inside an outer PostCode/ folder, and it contains all the files inside.

 If you have registered successfully/the verification e-mail has been sent, but when you tried to verify it when clicking the link in the mail sent, it results in a 404 page, it means that there is probably something wrong with your folder path (still incorrect).
 If you do not wish to move folders, just change both links/paths of the phpmailers to be the current path of your localhost, please make your own adjustments!

+-- THE .sql FILE PROVIDED IS GIVEN FOR THAT WHO IS HAVING TROUBLE WITH THE INITIALIZATION --